PersimMonMon/CS340-RDBMS-MySQL-CRUD-WebApp/README.md

 - Update M:N relationship - one M:N relationship
 - Delete - one table, using PL/SQL
 - Delete M:N relationship - one M:N relationship
-- Reste Database - using PL/SQL
+- Reset Database - using PL/SQL

 # Technologies Used
 - MySQL